PLDI-CBC/CBC-SE/README.md

 ## Experiment replay

 We designed three experiments to verify the effectiveness of CBC.
-For the experiment of reproduction, you can go to the ```/home``` directory, and experimental-related tools, as well as benchmarks, are available under the fold.
+For the experiment of reproduction, you can go to the ```CBC-SE``` directory, and experimental-related tools, as well as benchmarks, are available under the fold.

 ```
-# cd /home
+# cd CBC-SE
 # tree -L 1
 |-- CBC          // Directory for CBC code
 |-- DGSE         // Directory for DGSE code